mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 I was hoping to find an excuse to learn Rust, but I never found a good match.

-Instead, I ended up gaining more breadth and depth in JavaScript.
-I already knew Vue, but this year I learned to use Gridsome, a Vue-based static site generator.
-I used it to rewrite Is It Keto and to build [my TinyPilot sales site](https://tinypilotkvm.com).
+Instead, I gained breadth and depth in JavaScript.
+I already knew Vue, but this year I learned Gridsome, a Vue-based static site generator.
+I used it to build [my TinyPilot sales site](https://tinypilotkvm.com) and rewrite Is It Keto (TODO: link).

 I also learned to use plain JavaScript more effectively.
-TinyPilot's web app [is pure JavaScript](https://github.com/mtlynch/tinypilot/tree/bf07bfe72941457cf068ca0a44c6b0d62dd9ef05/app/static/js) with no build or compilation steps, and I appreciate how much complexity I avoid by keeping it simple.
+TinyPilot's web app [is pure JavaScript](https://github.com/mtlynch/tinypilot/tree/bf07bfe72941457cf068ca0a44c6b0d62dd9ef05/app/static/js) with no build or compilation steps.
+It's astonishing how much complexity that eliminates.

 ## Goals for year four